Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 Converts any characters from a string to a ASCII number corresponding to the characters.
 Returns multiple values, depending how larg the range of selected characters to convert.

 - `str` - The string content characters to be converted to the corresponding ASCII number.
-- `startPos` - The selected starting position of the string to convert; Default value: `1`.
+- `startPos` - An optional parameter, The selected starting position of the string to convert; Default value: `1`.
-- `endPos` - The selected ending position of the string to convert; Default value: `1`.
+- `endPos` - An optional parameter, The selected ending position of the string to convert; Default value: `1`.

 Example:
 > The method selected the index position from `1` to `2`, which it got `47` from the string.
 Then converting to the corresponding ASCII number, for `4` is `52` and `7` is `55`.
 The method is enclose with a table, becuase it will use up the arguments of the `debugPrint()` which will only print `52`.